TechLabs-Berlin/data-science-accelerator/introduction/how-is-this-track-working.md

 TODO MAX MATERIAL

 ## Being a Digital Shaper
 For us being a Digital Shaper means to use all available digital tools to their fullest.
+To give you an example: Most people nowadays are able to use Excel on a basic level.
+But even after working with it for years they never learned to use its full potential, often resulting in doing a lot of tasks manually for hours, which could be quickly automated.
+Being a Digital Shaper means that you know, that spending time upfront to learn how to automate things, will save you more time in the long term!

 ## Task
 While our data science track had many step-by-step tasks, the focus for tasks in the accelertor is more adapted to the real-life.
 This means that for some tasks we don't teach the exact solution (such as the exact function call), and you need to search them for yourself with your search machine of choice.
 Don't worry, we usually give you a good hint what to search for.